 - How do I want my brand to make people feel?

 Do you want your audience to feel well-taken care of?
 Empowered?
 At peace?
 Excited?

-The list is inexhaustible, and depends heavily on the direction that your brand wants to grow in.
+The list is inexhaustible and depends heavily on the direction in which your brand wants to grow in.
 When it comes to responding to customers, brands can use their mood words to guide their communications, allowing for consistency throughout the entire business.

 Communication is Key

 Ultimately, customer service represents your brand image, mission, and value.
-All of these needs to be carefully considered prior to communicating with your clients through your customer service team, because these interactions are what makes or breaks the relationship between your brand and its consumers.
+All of these need to be carefully considered prior to communicating with your clients through your customer service team because these interactions are what make or break the relationship between your brand and its consumers.

 Would you like to learn more about how to be careful and mindful when your brand communicates with its clients?
 We would love to help.
 Due to the COVID-19 pandemic, Enterprise Singapore has increased the cost defrayed for each branding project from 70% to 80%.

 For a complimentary, no-obligations, brand audit, contact us today.